Dear Google Maps Team,

 I’m sure Google Maps does not want to promote cultural discrimination.
 Please do the right thing and respect all religions equally.

 Love and Kisses,

 Some readers have suggested this a result of the some preliminary map symbol proposals from the Geospatial Information Authority of Japan, however the Manji symbol was retained in a later proposal with the word ‘temple’ included.
 What’s important to remember is that the map symbol suggestions were merely suggestions intended for non-Japanese language maps at tourist areas and such.
 It’s also important to note that the Japanese government did not consult with Buddhist organizations.
-What Google has done does not follow Japanese government guideline suggestions.
+In short what Google has done does not follow Japanese government guideline suggestions or respect local culture.
 It is censorship.